Outcomes

 Program Information

 NDSU offers two tracks for those interested in studying nutrition science.
 The first is an accredited BS/MS Accelerated Coordinated Program in Nutrition Science and Dietetics (CPD) to become a Registered Dietitian Nutritionist (RDN).
 An RDN is a nutrition expert and is a nationally recognized credential that is required for most employment in the healthcare industry and preferred for many other employment opportunities in the area of food and nutrition.
-The BS/MS Accelerated Coordinated Program in Nutrition Science and Dietetics combines the required 1,000 hours of supervised practice with a Bachelor of Science in Nutrition Science and Master of Science in Exercise Science and Nutrition.
-Students graduate at the end of five years with the necessary preparation to take the Commission on Dietetic registration exam to become an RDN.
+The BS/MS Accelerated Coordinated Program in Nutrition Science and Dietetics combines the required 1,000 hours of supervised practice with a Bachelor of Science in Nutrition Science and Master of Science in Exercise and Nutrition Science.
+Students graduate at the end of five years with the necessary preparation to take the Commission on Dietetic Registration exam to become an RDN.
 Please see the CPD website for more information.

 Career Opportunities